 I visited her on Tuesday.
 She didn't want to stand but she at least put her paw on my hand and licked my face.
 When I went back yesterday, she didn't voluntarily move her limbs at all but she still wagged her tail and licked my face, over and over.

 They had her in a hard tile enclosure, I guess because they suspected disease that is passed through urine.
 She hadn't even been able to go out to urinate.
-She was lying on a pile of diapers and had urinated down one leg.
+She was lying on a pile of disposable diapers and had urinated down one leg.
 She was beginning to have edema, which meant that her kidneys were in such bad shape she couldn't process all the fluids she was getting.
 Reducing fluids reduces edema but makes the levels of toxins go up.
+Her joints were so painful that she couldn't walk.

 I was told her only hope was to go to the University of Georgia for dialysis.
 I was considering that, but I was able to speak with my regular vet about it.
 She had been at the institution where the dialysis procedure was developed for dogs and knew people there and knew the statistics intimately.
 I had been told Sugar had a 50-50 chance, but that includes much younger dogs and dogs where the underlying condition is known.
 Sugar's real chances were a great deal more pessimistic.

 There was really nothing else to do.
-My sweet little girl was watching me while she died, worried about me again because I was upset.
-As her little head settled against my arm for the last time, I remembered when I first took her home as a puppy and she went to sleep on my hand.
+My sweet little girl was watching me while she died, looking me squarely in the eye in that border collie way, worried about me again because I was upset.
+As her little head nodded a few times and then settled against my arm for the last time, I remembered when I first took her home as a puppy and she went to sleep on my hand.
 I drove all the way from Alpharetta to Athens with one hand inside a cardboard box, and a little doggie head on it.

 I feel like I'm going to die.